flisanp/ms3-baby-food-recipes/README.md

 - **Home** - The landing page features a flat illustration picturing a woman feeding a baby that is sitting in her lap.
 There is also a call to action button with the text *show recipes* that leads to the page with all the recipes so that users quick and easy can find it.

 - **Recipes**
-    The Recipe page features a search bar at the top and beaneath that are links to the different categories that the recipes are divided into so you can filter out the category you're intrested in.
+    The Recipe page features a search bar at the top and below are links to the different categories that the recipes are divided into so you can filter out the category you're intrested in.
 The recipes are presented in a grid with image cards.
     - **Search bar**
     Allows the user to search for the name of a recipe or an ingredient in the recipe.
 This will then filter out all the recipes that includes the word that was searched.
     - **Cards**
     On the front the user is provided with an image of the recipe followed by the category and then the name.
 There is also an hover effect when you move the cursor over the cards to highligt which recipe you're currently on.
 When you click on the card the recipe is displayed.
 If you're the user who has uploaded the recipe you also have the possibility to edit or delete it.

 - **Account**
-On top of the Account page there is a button to Add a recipe and beneath is all the recipes uploaded by the user.
+On top of the Account page there is a button to Add a recipe and below is all the recipes uploaded by the user.
     - **Add Recipe**
     As a registered user you can upload your own recipes.
 To do this you fill in a form that includes:
         - Recipe Category